LizDrumm/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

-React JS is a compnent based library that is used to make interactive user-interfaces.
+React JS is a component based library that is used to make interactive user-interfaces.
 It solves the problem of taking a long time to build an app by providing a reusable library.

-JSX- HTML like code that is used to edit the virtual DOM Vitural DOM-if a developed uses JSW to manipulate the DOM- a virtual Dom is created to make a copy of the change in state to the one thing that is actually changed (ex: clicking a button reloads one single section as opposed to the entire DOM)
+JSX- HTML like code that is used to edit the  DOM,  allow us to put our application’s logic where it belongs: directly next to the thing the logic applies to
+Vitural DOM-if a developor uses JSW to manipulate the DOM- a virtual Dom is created to make a copy of the change in state to the one thing that is actually changed (ex: clicking a button reloads one single section as opposed to the entire DOM)

 1. Describe component state.